 Financial statements can be daunting to non-financial professionals, yet many times that is exactly where fraud is concealed.
 This course will prepare you to uncover indicators of fraud concealed in financial records, even if you’re not an accountant.

 You will review the essential financial statements and their components, the basic accounting principles that drive the numbers on these statements, examples of typical occupational fraud schemes that can be uncovered using financial statements and rudimentary financial analysis techniques that can point you toward suspicious activity.

 - Detecting fraud using financial statements

 - How financial analysis can help to detect suspicious activity

 You Will Learn How To:

-- Identify the fundamental accounting concepts used to prepare financial statements
+- Recognize the fundamental accounting concepts used to prepare financial statements

-- Identify financial analysis techniques used to analyze financial statements
+- Discern financial analysis techniques used to analyze financial statements

 - Determine how financial statements and records can be used to detect fraud

 - Identify occupational fraud schemes by examining financial records and statements

 ADVANCED PREPARATION: NONE